chef/chef-web-docs/chef_master/source/glossary.rst

    A library allows arbitrary Ruby code to be included in a cookbook, either as a way of extending the classes that are built-in to Chef Infra Client or by implementing entirely new functionality.

 **Management Console**
    The Chef web-based management console you can use to manage Role Based Access Control (RBAC), edit and delete nodes, and reset private keys.
-Keep up to date with what's happening during chef client runs across an entire organization or on specific nodes.
+Keep up to date with what's happening during Chef Infra Client runs across an entire organization or on specific nodes.

 **node**
    A node is any physical, virtual, or cloud device that is configured and maintained by an instance of Chef Infra Client.